Malta amends Citizenship legislation

-The revamped programme is aimed at individuals who render an exceptional service or make an exceptional contribution to the Republic of Malta or to humanity.
+The citizenship by merit is a route that can be pursued by individuals who render an exceptional service or make an exceptional contribution to the Republic of Malta or to humanity.
 Eligible individuals may include innovators and scientists, high-profile cultural figures, philanthropists, entrepreneurs, as well as distinguished figures in various sectors such as diplomacy, health, resilience, technology and sports, among others.

 The Application Process